velveteer/hermes/README.md

 Because the On Demand API uses a forward-only iterator (except for object fields), you must be mindful to not access values out of order.
 In other words, you should not hold onto a `Value` to parse later since the iterator may have already moved beyond it.

 Further work is coming to wrap the `simdjson::dom` API, which should allow walking the DOM in any order you want, but at the expense of parsing the entire document into a DOM.

+Because the On Demand API does not validate the entire document upon creating the iterator (besides UTF-8 validation and token scanning), it is possible to parse an invalid JSON document but not realize it until later.
+Keep this is mind if you need the entire document to be validated up front, in which case the simdjson DOM API is a better fit for you.

+> The On Demand approach is less safe than DOM: we only validate the components of the JSON document that are used and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
+Are you fine ingesting a large JSON document that starts with well formed JSON but ends with invalid JSON content?